Chinese Canadians in Greater Vancouver: Politics in the City of Vancouver

 In the post-revolution period the Cheekongtong renamed themselves the Freemasons.
-The Freemasons, which had contributed money to the revolution but was not given favors by the Kuomintang, competed with the KMT's Canadian subsidiary, Chinese Nationalist League for political influence, including control of the Vancouver CBA.
+The Freemasons, which had contributed money to the revolution but was not given favours by the Kuomintang, competed with the KMT's Canadian subsidiary, Chinese Nationalist League for political influence, including control of the Vancouver CBA.
 The Freemasons allied with the Constitutional Party.
 The KMT and Freemasons continued to be in conflict until the 1970s.

 Chinese newspapers in the Vancouver region, during the 1960s and December 1970 began asking for their readers to participate in elections.
 In the Vancouver municipal elections in 1968 and 1970 three Chinese candidates each ran for election.
 In both Chinese candidates did not succeed in being elected.

 By 1985 the City of Vancouver had a Chinese alderman.
 Bill Yee, the second visible minority ever on the Vancouver City Council, was elected in 1982, with Sandra Wilking elected to council in 1988; as the first Chinese Canadian woman to hold an elected position in the city's government.
 By 1994 Chinese politicians have run for and been elected in many political campaigns in the Vancouver area.
 Most of these politicians were of Hong Kong origins.
 Since the 1980s and as of 2009 Vancouver City Council has consistently had Chinese members.

 By the 1990s white residents of some Vancouver neighbourhoods criticized Chinese for demolishing older houses and building larger, newer houses in their place.
 Existing White Canadians and others in the affected neighbourhoods perceived the Chinese and their new houses as being "an assault on traditional meanings associated with suburbia."

 During a failed 2004 election proposal to reinstitute the ward system in the City of Vancouver, the heavily Chinese southeast Vancouver voted in "clear opposition" against the measure.
 The at-large voting system used by Vancouver makes it difficult to elect women and minorities, and that the council's majority White Canadian demographics were "probably" influenced by the original rationale of the at-large system, to "keep those with social democratic ideologies out of politics".
 The ward system was abolished in 1935.

 In 2014 the City of Vancouver enacted a grant program to preserve Chinese tong buildings in Vancouver's Chinatown and in the adjacent Downtown Eastside areas.

 In 2022, Ken Sim defeated the incumbent mayor Kennedy Stewart in Vancouver municipal election, making him the first Chinese Canadian mayor of Vancouver.